-Teaching strategies for this course consisted of lectures as well as paper-and-pencil exercises.
-The lecture material included a fascinating look into the fundamentals of digital communication system, different components of a digital communication system, analysis of the signal flow to observe the error performance of a digital communication system over various modulation and waveform coding techniques in presence of noise and interferences.
-The paper-and-pencil exercises included class work and homework assignments in using various algorithms to solve simple and complex problems.
+Teaching-learning strategies for this course consist of lectures as well as paper-and-pencil exercises.
+The lecture materials include a fascinating look into the fundamentals of digital communication system, different components of a digital communication system, analysis of the signal flow to observe the error performance of a digital communication system over various modulation and waveform coding techniques in presence of noise and interferences.
+The paper-and-pencil exercises include class work and homework assignments in using various algorithms to solve simple and complex problems.